 In order to create alignment, to create line of sight for employees, you have to set meaningful goals.
 There are lots of schools of thought on the best way to create clear goals and objectives for employees, including: MBO, SMART, KPIs, OKRs, Cascading goals, etc. If you want to dive deeper into which types of goals make more sense for your organization, take a look at this guide from Betterworks.

-Behind all of them is the intention of making clear goals to help employees better understand the expectations of their roles, and how their efforts translate into rewards.
+Behind all of them is the intention of making clear goals to help employees better understand the expectations of their roles, and how their efforts and performance level translate into rewards.
 Most emphasize the need for goals that are in some way measurable and time-bound.
 Obviously the goals should help connect the dots between individual and organizational performance.
 And the goals should be concise – simple.
 As employees are going about their day-to-day work, it should be clear to them what and how they are working towards accomplishing their goals.

 We can’t understate the importance of setting good goals.
 It all hinges here.
 We bring up the cautionary tale of the Atlanta school district who, in 2009, had the right objective in mind, but through poor planning and poor goal-setting, rewarded the wrong behaviors.
 Specifically, the district wanted to improve student learning.
 The measure they picked for that objective was increased scores on standardized tests.
 Because principals and teachers were incentivized to raise student test scores (not to improve student learning), the wrong behaviors evolved: the teachers cheated on the tests on behalf of the students.

-Know the behaviors you seek to see and consider what unintended consequences you may find based on the design of the plan.
+Know the behaviors you seek to see and consider what unintended consequences you may find based on the design of the incentive plan.

 3. Consider your workforce: what’s in it for them?